lupyuen/lupyuen.github.io/src/auto.md

           2>&1
 ```

-This is the file used by our Flash and Test Script to do Crash Analysis.
+__nuttx.S__ will be used by our Flash and Test Script to do Crash Analysis.

 ## Upload Build Outputs